works 4 Open window, Collioure

 Matisse painted Open Window, Collioure from the view out the window of his apartment in Collioure, on the southern coast of France.
 The fauvist result is a continuous with Matisse's concern for the sensation, the emotional response to the world with a minimum of optical information about it.

 A detail of Collioure shows Matisse's thick luxurious paint application, with just enough detail to identify the objects.
 The objects in Matisse's paintings are important because the scene and its contents are essential to the feeling that he wanted to convey.
-It is not just an internal state of mind that his paintings communicate but rather an emotional response to the physical world.
+It is not just an internal state of mind that his paintings communicate but rather an emotional response to the physical world, to the scene depicted.
 Matisse's painting did not evolve into the purely abstract even though he has abstracted the essence of his subject for his purpose.